S1SYPHOS/kirby-webp/README.md

 ```

 ## Troubleshooting
-Despite stating that `An unexpected error occurred`, WebP generation after renaming / updating images works - `panel.file.replace` doesn't work at all ..
+Despite stating that `An unexpected error occurred`, WebP generation after renaming / updating images works - `replace` doesn't work at all ..
 PRs are always welcome :champagne:

-Because of that, only `panel.file.upload` is included by default.
-If you wish to investigate this further or don't care too much about the errror, go head with `c::set('plugin.webp.actions', ['upload', 'update', 'replace']);` in your `config.php`.
+Because of that, only `upload` is included by default.
+If you wish to investigate this further and / or don't care too much about the errror, go ahead with `c::set('plugin.webp.actions', ['upload', 'update', 'rename', 'replace']);` in your `config.php`.

 ## Credits / License
-`kirby-webp` is based on Bjørn Rosell's `convert-webp` library.
+`kirby-webp` is based on Bjørn Rosell's [PHP library](https://github.com/rosell-dk/webp-convert) `convert-webp` library.
 It is licensed under the [MIT License](LICENSE), but **using Kirby in production** requires you to [buy a license](https://getkirby.com/buy).
 Are you ready for the [next step](https://getkirby.com/next)?

 ## Special Thanks
 I'd like to thank everybody that's making great software - you people are awesome.
 Also I'm always thankful for feedback and bug reports :)